eduardonwa/faro42-network/README.md

 # Boletín Faro 42 Social Network

-This project is created for a small community of A.A. in Cd.Obregón, Sonora México with the latest activities that happen around the community.
+This project is created for a community of A.A. in Cd.Obregón, Sonora México with the latest activities that happen around the community.
 Service, special meetings, and every activity regarding, mostly, the service of A.A.

 # What Is A.A.?